bixtecnologia/bix-ui/README.md

 npx bix-ui add ButtonBase -c ./path/to/components/folder
 ```

+If you not use the -c flag, it will search or create the dir `components/ui` and put the component inside

 **Importing and Using Components**
 After adding a component, import and use it in your React files: